Call4Cloud | MMP-C | Autopilot | Device Preparation

 Code Name: The Log Cleaner

-This blog will show you how to deal with some Sensitive Information that could end up in the Intune Management Agent Executor Log files.
+This blog will show you how to deal with Sensitive Information (such as passwords) that could end up in the Intune Management Extension’s Agent Executor Log files.
+Some time ago, I wrote a blog about implementing LAPS with Intune using Proactive Remediations.

 While writing that blog, I also needed to show everyone how you could deal with sensitive information in those logs, but now I decided it needed a blog on its own.